alvarorichard/GoAnime/README.md

 The program will then present a list of episodes for the selected anime.
 Again, navigate the list using the arrow keys and press enter to select an episode.

-The selected episode will then play in VLC media player.
+The selected episode will then play in mpv media player.

 # Thanks
-[@KitsuneSemCalda](https://github.com/KitsuneSemCalda) for help and improve this application
+[@KitsuneSemCalda](https://github.com/KitsuneSemCalda)   and [@the-eduardo](https://github.com/the-eduardo) for help and improve this application

 # Alternatives